avery-gfs/Computer-Science-3/README.md

 - What is an algorithm https://en.wikipedia.org/wiki/Algorithm

-  The abstract approaches that we can use to solve a problem.
+  The abstract approach that we use to solve a problem.

 - Sorting algorithms https://en.wikipedia.org/wiki/Sorting_algorithm#Stability